OpenPOWERFoundation/CAPI-SNAP-Doc/README.md

-# OpenPOWER Foundation Documentation Development Guide
+# OpenPOWER Foundation CAPI SNAP Enablement Documentation
 This repository holds the source for the *TBD* for OpenPOWER Foundation.